Keeping you and the clinic safe – Covid-19 information

 During the pandemic, several measures in accordance with governmental guidelines and that of the British Acupuncture Council are in place.

 The surfaces of the clinic are disinfected at the beginning of the day and after each patient.
 I am wearing a mask at all time indoors and a single-use disposable apron when I am treating you.
-I wash my hands at the beginning of each treatment and alcoholic gel is used during treatment time.
+I wash my hands at the beginning of each treatment and use alcoholic gel during treatment time.

-Coming to Tanglewood Clinic
+Coming to the clinics

 The clinic is on the ground of Tanglewood Farm, between Shalford and Bramley, on Chinthurst Lane.